 Is Printify Premium worth it?

 For sellers above roughly 30–40 orders per month, yes.
-The 20% base-cost discount typically pays for the $24.99/month within the first few orders.
+The discounted base costs typically cover the $39/month within the first handful of orders, then compound from there.
 Below that volume, the Free plan is fine.

 Which is better for nonprofits?